Political methodology

-Political methodology is a subfield of political science that studies the quantitative and qualitative methods used to study politics.
+Political methodology is a subfield of political science that studies the quantitative and qualitative methods used to study politics and draw conclusions using data.
 Quantitative methods combine statistics, mathematics, and formal theory.
 Political methodology is often used for positive research, in contrast to normative research.
+Psephology, a skill or technique within political methodology, is the "quantitative analysis of elections and balloting".